-ACCREDITATION
+ACCREDITATION AND AFFILIATIONS

 Northwest Nazarene University offers bachelor's and master's degrees.
-It is fully accredited by the Northwest Commission on Colleges and Universities (NWCCU), the National Council for the Accreditation of Teacher Education, the Council for Accreditation of Counseling and Related Educational Programs, the National Association of Schools of Music, the Association of Collegiate Business Schools and Programs, the Council on Social Work Education, and the Commission on Collegiate Nursing Education.
+It is fully accredited by (1) the Northwest Commission on Colleges and Universities, (2) the National Council for the Accreditation of Teacher Education, (3) the Council for Accreditation of Counseling and Related Educational Programs, (4) the National Association of Schools of Music, (5) the Association of Collegiate Business Schools and Programs, (6) the Council on Social Work Education, (7) and the Commission on Collegiate Nursing Education.

-The university is a member of the Association of American Colleges, the American Association of Colleges for Teacher Education, the American Council on Education, the Council for Christian Colleges and Universities, the Institute for Holy Land Studies, the National Association of Independent Colleges and Universities, the Northwest Scientific Association, the Association of Western Universities, the Nazarene Association of Colleges for Teacher Education, the Nazarene Association of Schools and Colleges, and the Western Association of Graduate Schools.
+The university is a member of the American Association of Colleges for teacher Education, the Association of Governing Boards, the Council for Christian Colleges and Universities, the Institure for Holy Land Studies, the Nazarene Association of Colleges for Teacher Education, and the Nazarene Association of Schools and Colleges.